Jay Rockefeller: Health care

 In 1997, Rockefeller co-authored the Children's Health Insurance Program (CHIP) – a program aimed at giving low-income children health insurance coverage.
 Annually, CHIP has been successfully covering about 6 million children, who otherwise would have been uninsured.
 On September 30, 2007, the program expired, requiring Congress to reauthorize the legislation.
-On August 2, 2007, the vote for reauthorization passed legislation by a strong, bipartisan vote (68-31).
+On August 2, 2007, the vote for reauthorization passed legislation by a strong, bipartisan vote (68–31).

 Rockefeller authored successful legislation that required the Department of Veterans Affairs, for the first time, to provide a wide range of extended care services—such as home health care, adult day care, respite care, and hospice care—to veterans who use the VA health care system.

 Rockefeller is also a strong supporter of the fight against Alzheimer's and neurological disease.
 The Blanchette Rockefeller Neurosciences Institute (BRNI) was founded in Morgantown in 1999 by Rockefeller and his family to help advance medical and scientific understanding of Alzheimer's and other diseases of the brain.
 BRNI is the world's only non-profit institute dedicated exclusively to the study of both human memory and diseases of memory.
 Its primary mission is to accelerate neurological discoveries from the lab, including diagnostic tools and treatments, to the clinic to benefit patients who suffer from neurological and psychiatric diseases.
 A $30 million state-of-the-art BRNI research facility was opened at West Virginia University in Fall 2008.
 The approximately 80,000 sqft three-level building will house 100 scientists by 2012.

 On Healthcare Reform, Rockefeller has been a proponent of a public option, fighting with some Democrats on the finance committee, in particular Max Baucus, the chairman of the committee, who contended that there was not enough support for a public option to gather the 60 votes needed to prevent a filibuster.
 Baucus asked repeatedly for Rockefeller to stop speaking on the issue.

-On September 29, 2009 Rockefeller offered an amendment to the Baucus Health Bill in the Senate Finance Committee to add a public option.
+On September 29, 2009, Rockefeller offered an amendment to the Baucus Health Bill in the Senate Finance Committee to add a public option.
 The amendment was rejected 15 to 8, with five Democrats (Baucus, Kent Conrad, Blanche Lincoln, Tom Carper, Bill Nelson) and all Republicans voting no.

 Rockefeller supported President Barack Obama's health reform legislation; he voted for the Patient Protection and Affordable Care Act in December 2009, and he voted for the Health Care and Education Reconciliation Act of 2010.

 Electoral history

 Personal life

-Since 1967, Rockefeller has been married to the former Sharon Lee Percy, the chief executive officer of WETA-TV, the leading PBS station in the Washington, D.C., area, which broadcasts such programs as PBS NewsHour and Washington Week.
-She is a twin daughter of Senator Charles Harting Percy (1919—2011) and Jeanne Valerie Dickerson.
+Since 1967, Rockefeller has been married to Sharon Lee Percy, the chief executive officer of WETA-TV, the leading PBS station in the Washington, D.C., area, which broadcasts such programs as PBS NewsHour and Washington Week.
+She is a twin daughter of Senator Charles Harting Percy (1919–2011) and Jeanne Valerie Dickerson.

 Jay and Sharon have four children: